coder/docs/environments/ssh.md

 ---
-title: "SSH Access"
+title: "SSH access"
-description: Learn how to configure SSH access to your Environments.
+description: Learn how to configure SSH access to your environments.
 ---

 Before using, configuring, and accessing your environment via SSH: